online-judge-tools/oj/readme.md

 # Online Judge Tools

-A sample case downloader for online judges.
+Tools for online judge services.
+Downloading sample cases and Testing your code with them.

 ## Features